Cathedral Lakes, located near Tuolumne Meadows in Yosemite National Park, is a must-visit destination for hikers and backpackers. π

 Seasonal Considerations

-However, patches of snow may still linger at higher elevations, so be prepared for wet or muddy sections of the trail.
+πͺ» Late June to Early July: Wildflowers bloom across the meadows, and snowmelt fills streams and lakes.
+However, patches of snow may still linger at higher elevations, so be prepared with the appropriate gear.

-These months are the most popular for hiking due to warm weather and clear trail conditions.
+βοΈ July to August: These months are the most popular for hiking due to warm weather and clear trail conditions.
+Expect more crowds, especially on weekends.
+And be aware of afternoon summer thunderstorms!

-⚠️ Always check the weather forecast before heading out.
+β οΈ Always check the weather forecast before heading out.

-This is an ideal time for those seeking fewer crowds (as compared to peak summer crowds) and cooler temperatures.
+π September to Early October: This is an ideal time for those seeking fewer crowds (as compared to peak summer crowds) and cooler temperatures.
+The weather is generally dry, and the crisp fall air makes for excellent hiking conditions.

 However, be prepared for cooler mornings and evenings, and always check for early snowstorms in late September and October.

-There is a chance Tioga Road could be open in November and May (on rare occasions even in December).
+π¨οΈ November to May: Tioga Road will be closed during this period due to snow.
+There is a chance it could be open in November and May (on rare occasions even in December) – check road conditions HERE.

 If you are able to hike to Cathedral Lakes during this time, be prepared with appropriate winter gear and knowledge of how to navigate a trail in snowy conditions.